 Verdict: Easy to use tool with Docker containers at its core and a very nice feature of launching the built Docker images to the hosted environment.

 Availability: Free for 200 builds per month, 5 concurrent builds, and 1 hosted environment, paid for additional stuff

 Platform: Hosted and On-Premises via Kubernetes and Helm Charts

 So, What Is the Perfect Continuous Integration Tool for You and Your Team?

 There are several things to keep in mind when choosing the right CI tool for your projects.

-On-premises solutions offer a great deal of build process flexibility and the artifacts are stored locally.
+On-premises solutions offer a great deal of build process flexibility and store the artifacts locally.
 This may or may not be important to you, but in some cases and for some companies, it might be mandatory.

-Another important thing is the Docker support.
-Docker revolutionalized the way we distribute our apps and has become something that should not be ignored.
+Another important thing is Docker support.
+Docker revolutionized the way we distribute our apps and has become something you should not ignore.
 Although the vast majority of the tools support Docker, some take it more seriously than others.